Project Description

 Argentina

 Leticia Martin was born in Lomas del Mirador in 1975 and lives in Buenos Aires.
 She holds a Bachelor of Communication Science from the University of Buenos Aires and an International Postgraduate Degree in Cultural Management and Communication Policies.
-She teaches at the University of Palermo and the prestigious University of Cinema Foundation.
 Martin is a writer, a poet, and a cultural critic.
-She writes reviews of theatre, cinema and books.
-In 2017, she published the collection of essays Feminismos.
-She offers workshops for writers of different levels.
-In the second half of 2021 she will start teaching a seminar at the University of Quilmes, Buenos Aires, in the Creative Writing Degree with the subject Science Fiction Literature.
-A NEW NOISE, published in 2020, is her third novel.
+In 2017, she published the collection of essays FEMINISMOS.
+In 2021, she started teaching a Science Fiction Literature seminar at the University of Quilmes.
+Among other novels, Leticia Martin wrote VLADIMIR, winner of the 2023 Lumen Prize for novels.

 For further information on her workshops, please visit also: > qejaediciones